smapiot/piral/docs/concepts/I08-importmap.md

 ## Exclusions

-Exlusions work across all inherited packages - directly and indirectly.
+Exclusions work across all inherited packages - directly and indirectly.
 This way, you can also make general statements about bundling.
 For instance, you might want to put a dependency in `exclude` that you *want* to see bundled - independent if it appears (right now) in the inherited importmaps or not.